grucloud/grucloud/docusaurus/docs/azure/resources/Compute/GalleryApplicationVersion.md

               },
               required: [ 'install', 'remove' ]
             },
+            settings: {
+              type: 'object',
+              properties: {
+                packageFileName: {
+                  type: 'string',
+                  description: 'Optional.
+The name to assign the downloaded package file on the VM.
+This is limited to 4096 characters.
+If not specified, the package file will be named the same as the Gallery Application name.'
+                },
+                configFileName: {
+                  type: 'string',
+                  description: 'Optional.
+The name to assign the downloaded config file on the VM.
+This is limited to 4096 characters.
+If not specified, the config file will be named the Gallery Application name appended with "_config".'
+                }
+              },
+              description: 'Additional settings for the VM app that contains the target package and config file name when it is deployed to target VM or VM scale set.'
+            },
+            advancedSettings: {
+              type: 'object',
+              additionalProperties: { type: 'string' },
+              description: 'Optional.
+Additional settings to pass to the vm-application-manager extension.
+For advanced use only.'
+            },
             enableHealthCheck: {
               type: 'boolean',
               description: 'Optional.
 Whether or not this application reports health.'